xdmushui/partner-center-sdk/develop/get-a-customer-subscription-usage-summary.md

 ---
-title: Get a usage summary for a subscription of a customer
+title: Get usage summary for customer's subscription
-description: How to get a subscription usage summary of a specific Azure service or resource during the current billing period. ms.assetid: 58FA3CBD-27CF-46C5-9EB2-188D83896F7D ms.date: 09/17/2019 ms.localizationpriority: medium
+description: You can get a subscription usage summary of a specific Azure service or resource during the current billing period. ms.assetid: ms.date: 09/24/2019 ms.localizationpriority: medium
 ---

-# Get a usage summary for a subscription of a customer
+# Get usage summary for customer's subscription

 Applies to: